Barnord/data-structures-and-algorithms/c-sharp/day33-left-join/README.md

 ## Approach & Efficiency

 First we check the first Table for all its keys, then we check the second map for all the keys in there.
-Really we coded this as a class and it got away from us and we went down a path few of us thought through, so I'll revisit this tomorrow.
+The Big O for both time and space is O(n).

 ## Solution

-Why explain what doesn't work?
+First we iterate through one HashTable, adding all of it's values to a list as an array.
+We check the key of this first HashTable, to check if it's in the second HashTable.
+If the second HashTable contains the key we're searching for, we extend the array, and add the value from the second HashTable.
+We then return the list.

 [<==Back](../README.md)